List of Peep Show characters: Big Mad Andy

-(Liam Noble, s3 & 8).
-An emotionally volatile handyman whom Jez manages to befriend after Andy is tasked with repairing a bathroom door destroyed by Super Hans.
+(Liam Noble, s3 & 8) An emotionally volatile handyman whom Jez manages to befriend after Andy is tasked with repairing a bathroom door destroyed by Super Hans.
 Jez attempts to 'life coach' Andy in a futile and self-serving effort to treat Andy's patently urgent mental health problems.
 Andy is a heavy drinker who punches people when intoxicated in order to provoke a fight and have his own thoughts "punched out of him".

 Jerry

-(Tim Key, s9).
-Mark's colleague who moves in to Jeremy's old room.
+(Tim Key, s9) Mark's colleague who moves in to Jeremy's old room.
 Although mild-mannered, cheerful, and ostensibly sharing a lot of Mark's more cultured interests (books, history), Jerry proves an irritant, and Mark wishes to return to his more low-brow domestic arrangement with Jeremy.

+Angus Maynard

+(Angus Wright, s9) April's husband and a scholar of Byzantine history.